 There are three main types of labor unions in existence today.
 The first is a craft union, also known as a trade union.
 These unions include skilled laborers working in specific occupations, such as plumbers, carpenters, or machinists.
-Examples of craft unions include the United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry of the United States and Canada (UA) and the United Brotherhood of Carpenters and Joiners of America (UBC).
+Examples of craft unions include the United Association of Plumbers and Pipefitters and the United Brotherhood of Carpenters and Joiners of America.

-Membership and advancement in a craft union is based primarily on the degree of skill and experience possessed by the worker in a particular job.
+Membership and advancement in a craft union is based primarily upon the degree of skill and experience possessed by the worker in a particular job.
 There are generally three categories of membership:

-- Apprentice-The worker is just beginning in the occupation.
-They work under the direct supervision of more experienced union members while learning the trade. - Journeyman-The worker is a skilled union member who has taken courses in the occupational area, passed a state exam, and become licensed by the state (e.g., a licensed painter or a licensed electrician). - Master-The worker is a skilled union member who has worked as a journeyman and is a team leader for other employees in the same occupation.
-They are the supervisor who makes sure that workers complete a job on time.
+• Apprentice-The worker is just beginning in the occupation.
+S/He works under the direct supervision of more experienced union members while learning the trade.

+Journeyman-The worker is a skilled union member who has taken courses in the occupational area, passed a state exam, and become licensed by the state (e.g., a licensed painter or a licensed electrician).

+Master-The worker is a skilled union member who has worked as a journeyman and is a team leader for other employees in the same occupation.
+S/He is the supervisor who makes sure that workers complete a job on time.
 An example of a master may be a skilled plumber in charge of installing all the plumbing for an entire office building.
+ARACHINATIONING REFRIENDING R

-Because members of craft unions often work on contract (go from job to job), the union also serves as a job placement agency, helping union members find work.
+Because members of craft unions often work on contracts (going from job to job), the union also serves as a job placement agency, helping union members find work.
 A construction company, for instance, might contact the local carpenters' union when it needs employees on a certain job.